Guide: How To Write A Joining Letter

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 When you get selected for a job, there is usually a formal protocol of documentation that records the start of your employment with the company.
 A joining letter is an important part of that documentation.
-Since a joining letter is something that you will have to provide the company, it is beneficial to understand how to write an effective one.
-In this article, we will examine how to write a joining letter, some templates for joining letters and tips for writing an effective letter.
+Since a joining letter is something that you would require to provide to the company, it is beneficial to understand how to write an effective one.
+In this article, we examine how to write a joining letter, some templates for joining letters and tips for writing an effective letter.

 Related: How to Write a Formal Letter

-A well crafted joining letter can improve your professional image in the eyes of your employer.
-Joining letters should have some essential pieces of information and should follow a commonly used professional letter format.
+When its about how to write a joining letter, then a well crafted letter can improve your professional image in the eyes of your employer.
+Joining letters are required to have some essential pieces of information and are required to follow a commonly used professional letter format.
 Follow these steps to write an effective joining letter:

 1. Mention the date

 Start your letter by mentioning the date on which you are writing the letter.
 This is important because the letter would go in as an official record of the start of your employment.
 Use an expanded date format and avoid abbreviations.